ibexa/documentation-developer/docs/pim/products.md

 Each product variant has separate availability and stock information.
 Each variant can also have separate price rules.
-If a variant does not have separate price rules, it uses the price of its base product.
+If a variant doesn't have separate price rules, it uses the price of its base product.

 ## Product assets